 But what of the Bose QC25 headphones?
 If the ultimate in noise cancelling is important to you, should you spend the extra $201 and get the QC25 instead of the Solitude?
-This review attempts to answer that question (TL;DR : Maybe).
+This review attempts to answer that question (TL;DR : Probably).

 As background, this is the fourth generation of noise cancelling headphones from Bose.
 I’ve reviewed all previous generations, and each has been a discernable improvement over the previous product.
 The QC1 and QC2 are no longer available, the QC15 – the product which has now been superseded by the QC25 – can sometimes be found, being remaindered off at Costco, either in their stores or online, or possibly on Amazon (but if buying on Amazon, be sure you’re getting a factory fresh new set, not a second hand set).
 You can see my earlier review of the Bose QC15 headphones here.